Cutoff Theorems for the Equivalence of Parameterized Quantum Circuits (Extended): Extending to Rational Coefficients and Global Phase

 Since the universal cyclotomic field is closed under addition and multiplication, then every global phase will be cyclotomic when evaluated at rational multiples of $\pi$.
-In general, $\alpha$ need not be rational, since there exists cyclotomic numers of norm $1$ which are not roots of unity.
+In general, $\alpha$ need not be rational, since there exists cyclotomic numbers of norm $1$ which are not roots of unity.
 However, the periodicity of $\interp{C_1}$ an $\interp{C_2}$ ensure that $\alpha \in \mathbb{Q}^k$.
 Using properties of cyclotomic numbers, such as the fact that $\mathbb{Q}( \zeta_{2n} ) = \mathbb{Q}( \zeta_n )$ for odd $n$, it is then possible to solve for $\alpha$ (if it exists).
 In~\cref{Appendix:Phase}, an algorithm $\FindPhase( C_1, C_2 )$ is described to compute these coefficients.
 The injectivity of $\mathcal{G}$ ensures that all coefficients can be isolated (this condition is sufficient but not necessary).
 In the case where $C_1$ and $C_2$ are not equivalent up to global phase, then arbitrary coefficients are returned.
-Using $f = \FindPhase( C_1, C_2 )$, the global phase can be added to $C_2$ via a global phase gate $R_I( f )$.
+Otherwise, the function $\FindPhase( C_1, C_2 )$ returns a tuple $( z, f )$ such that $z = e^{i\beta}$ and $f( \theta ) = (-2\alpha_1) \theta_1 + \cdots + (-2\alpha_k) \theta_k$.
+Then the global phase can be offset by introducing a unitary gate $z I$ and a global phase gate $R_I( f )$.
 Then equivalence modulo global phase reduces to exact equivalence as follows.